 Just as you should understand how to read the front of a check, the back of the check is equally important.
 That's where you endorse it—an all-important step toward converting it to cash.
 After all, even in a world of electronic payments, paper checks are still routinely used for important transactions such as paying rent, getting paid, or moving your bank account.

 Once you've learned the important information contained on the front, here's how to navigate the back of the check.

-Checks vary depending on who issues or prints them, but the back of a check generally has three separate sections.
+While checks can vary depending on who issues or prints them, the back of a check generally has three separate sections.

-Endorsement area: This is where you endorse—meaning sign—the check when you’re ready to deposit or cash the check.
+Endorsement area: This is where you endorse, or sign, the check when you’re ready to deposit or cash it.
 This might be as simple as adding your signature, but it’s safest to use an endorsement that restricts how the check can be used.
-If the check is lost or stolen after you endorse it, your restriction (such as adding "for deposit only") makes it hard (if not impossible) for someone to steal the money.
+If the check is lost or stolen after you endorse it, your restriction (such as adding "for deposit only") makes it hard or even impossible for someone to steal the money.